sdbuch/sdbuch.github.io/index.md

 My research studies the mathematics of representation learning from the perspective of signals and data.
-I'm interested in questions that span theory and practice -- What structural properties of modern data play a role in the success or failure of deep learning?
+I'm interested in questions that span theory and practice &mdash; What structural properties of modern data play a role in the success or failure of deep learning?
 How can we design better deep architectures by exploiting these structures?
 I'm especially interested in applications to visual data.